 ・JSPE organizing committee is calling for papers for the 67th annual conference of JSPE.
 The deadline for submission is 31 May 2019 (extended).
 You can submit to English session from the format of this site.
 To submit to Japanese session, please visit Japanese site.

-・Deadline for the full-paper: The full paper and the extended abstract (A4, 1 page) in Word format must be submitted by 2 September 2018.
+・Deadline for the full-paper: The full paper (A4, 20 pages) and the extended abstract (A4, 1 page) in Word format must be submitted to the arrangements committee by 2 September 2019.

 ・Participants are highly recommended to make early reservation for accommodation.